Source Water Protection

 1) Referenced to one or more measures contained in a source water protection plan or

-2) Identified by the Minnesota Department of Health through formal correspondence with the public water supplier (most recent Sanitary survey or letter/email from MDH Drinking Water Protection staff).
+2) Identified by the Minnesota Department of Health through formal correspondence with the public water supplier (most recent sanitary survey, NOV/APO with compliance agreement, or project evaluation form from MDH Drinking Water Protection staff).

 A grant application must identify: